FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 - _Level_: Error or Warning.
 - _Code_: Unique code of the diagnostic.
 - _Reason_: Short description of the diagnostic, not related to a specific issue that the programmer did.
 The _reason_ answers the question "Why is this an error or warning?"
-E.g., Because - "Constants cannot be shadowed".
+E.g., Because - "Match pattern variable is already defined".
 It points out the general language rule that was violated.
-- _Issue_: Short description of the concrete issue caused by the programmer.
-E.g., "Variable "X" shadows imported constant with the same name"
+- _Issue_: Description of the concrete issue caused by the programmer, placed in the source code.
+E.g., "Variable "x" is already defined in this match arm."
-- _Hints_: Detailed descriptions of the diagnostic.
-Hints are placed in the source code.
-They point to the problematic line of code but also to other places in code that can help to understand the issue.
+- _Hints_: Detailed descriptions of the diagnostic, placed in the source code.
+They point to other places in code that give additional contextual information about the issue.
-- _Help_: Additional friendly information, that helps understanding and solving the issue.
-Same as hints, help entries can be related to a place in code, or it can be placed in the footnotes.
+- _Help_: Additional friendly information, that helps better understanding and solving the issue.
+Same as hints, help entries can be related to a place in code, or they can be placed in the footnotes.

 ![oopsies image not showing](../files/0010-expressive-diagnostics-cli.png)